sanic-org/sanic-guide/src/en/guide/how-to/tls.md

 ---:1
 A list of multiple certificates may be provided, in which case Sanic chooses the one matching the hostname the user is connecting to.
 This occurs so early in the TLS handshake that Sanic has not sent any packets to the client yet.

 If the client sends no SNI (Server Name Indication), the first certificate on the list will be used even though on the client browser it will likely fail with a TLS error due to name mismatch.
-To prevent this fallback and to cause immediate disconnection of clients without a known hostname, add `None` as the first entry on the list.
+To prevent this fallback and to cause immediate disconnection of clients without a known hostname, add `None` as the first entry on the list. `--tls-strict-host` is the equivalent CLI option.

 ::: tip
 You may also use `None` in front of a single certificate if you do not wish to reveal your certificate, true hostname or site content to anyone connecting to the IP address instead of the proper DNS name.